antronerds/r2-tutorials/docs/Using_Datasets.md

 - Working with datasets.
-- R2 allows you to perform all kinds of analyses based on a well annotated single dataset or a selection of datasets at the same time.
-Different analyses are available based on the selection of one of these options in field 1.
+- R2 allows you to perform all kinds of analyses based on a well annotated single dataset, or a selection of datasets at the same time.
+Different analyses are available through the selection of one of these options in field 1.
 - R2 contains omic profiles such as expression and methylation profiles for more than 1.200.000 unique individual samples.
 The samples are grouped in so-called datasets.
 Each dataset has its own characteristics,